-- TROPICS participates in the European IP project HISAC, driven by Dassault Aviation.
-TROPICS, GAMMA, and SMASH design simulation tools to reduce the sonic boom. - TROPICS participates in the project EVA-Flo: "Evaluation et Validation Automatique pour le calcul FLOttant", which is an ANR project accepted this year, and whose main contractor in ENS Lyon (Nathalie Revol). - TROPICS participates in the project LEFE, "Les Enveloppes Fluides et l'Environnement", which is a CNRS API project accepted this year.
-Our contribution is to provide the automatic production of the adjoint of OPA (ORCA-2 configuration), with the help of TAPENADE. - TROPICS participates in the European STREP project NODESIM, "Non-Deterministic Simulation for CFD-based design methodologies", driven by Numeca (Belgium).
+- TROPICS participates in the European IP project HISAC, driven by Dassault Aviation and involving 31 partners.
+TAPENADE has been made available to partners.
+TROPICS, GAMMA, and SMASH designed mesh adaptation methods for evaluating the sonic boom and a combined meshadaptative/shape optimisation method for reducing the sonic boom. - TROPICS participates in the project EVA-Flo: "Evaluation et Validation Automatique pour le calcul FLOttant", which is an ANR project accepted in 2007, and whose main contractor in ENS Lyon (Nathalie Revol). - TROPICS participates in the project LEFE, "Les Enveloppes Fluides et l'Environnement", which is a CNRS API project accepted in 2007.
+Our contribution is to provide the automatic production of the adjoint of OPA [40] (ORCA-2 configuration), with the help of TAPENADE. - TROPICS participates in the European STREP project NODESIM, âNon-Deterministic Simulation for CFD-based design methodologiesâ, driven by Numeca (Belgium).
 TROPICS and OPALE contribute to application of AD to build reduced models using first and second derivatives.
-We design robust optimization strategies, and correctors for approximation errors. - One license of TAPENADE was sold to the British branch of a Swiss bank.
-The application is to compute the "greeks", i.e. the derivatives that occur in option pricing.
-This application is made under supervision of Mike Giles from Oxford University. - We are aware of TAPENADE regular use by research groups in Argonne National Lab.
-(USA), Cranfield university (UK), Oxford university (UK), RWTH Aachen (Germany), and Humboldt university Berlin (Germany).
+We design robust optimization strategies, and correctors for approximation errors. - the CARGILL company, former custommer of a licence for TAPENADE, have confirmed their interest by renewing their licence for another 5 years. - We are aware of TAPENADE regular use by researchers in Argonne National Lab.
+(Illinois, USA), the Federal Reserve, (Washington DC, USA), CSIRO Hobart (Australia), Cranfield university (UK), Oxford university (UK), RWTH Aachen (Germany), Humboldt university Berlin (Germany), German Aerospace Center Oberpfaffenhofen (Germany), University of Bergen (Norway), ISMAR-CNR Venezzia (Italy), INSA Toulouse (France), CMAP Ecole Polytechnique (France).